 As we grow older, we start to discover that our homes no longer meet our physical needs as smoothly as when we were younger.
-Stairs become harder to climb, we trip on transitions that never impeded us before or the lighting seems dull, making it harder to read.
+Climbing stairs becomes more challenging, we might trip on transitions that never impeded us before, or the lighting may seem dull, making it harder to read.
 This is where thoughtful home improvements, like the installation of Stair kits, can make a significant difference in enhancing both accessibility and safety.
 Stairs take on an elegant and inviting quality when adorned with stylish stair runners, adding both beauty and functionality to the home.
 Get inspired to do a new stair project by consulting experts.

 It becomes important to keep our changing needs in mind anytime we do a home modification.
 Also, many of us will find the need to move an older loved one into our home, some of whom may have Alzheimer’s or another dementia.